mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 sampling equipment and can transmit data to an orbiting relay satellite or ship.
-It is too expensive to be disposable but generally does not survive past its three- year RTG operating half-life as it is sent into environments too hazardous for biological beings to work.
+It is too expensive to be disposable but generally does not survive past its three-year RTG operating half-life as it is sent into environments too hazardous for biological beings to work.